OSGeo/gdal/doc/source/drivers/vector/dxf.rst

    the blocks layer.

-The intention is that a simple translation from DXF to DXF with DXF_INLINE_BLOCKS set to FALSE will approximately reproduce the original blocks and keep INSERT entities as INSERT entities rather than exploding them.
+The intention is that a simple translation from DXF to DXF with :config:`DXF_INLINE_BLOCKS` set to FALSE will approximately reproduce the original blocks and keep INSERT entities as INSERT entities rather than exploding them.